dustinpfister/jskey-webview/roadmap.md

   * (done) all middlewares should have there own folder to keep all assets togeather for the middleware
   * (done) custom forFile jskey-walk file for get_post_list middleware
   * (done) the get_post_list middleware sends json
-  * public folder for static assets
+  * (done) public folder for static assets
-  * use vuejs for client system framework
+  * (done) add vuejs for client system framework to be used in web views
   * a middleware file that works with jskey-crypt to display unciphered content
   * start /edit path that can be used to edit a post
   * posts can be created in /edit path